CODE 4 SECURITY SERVICES LLC CLIENT AGREEMENT

 a.
 Emergencies.
 Client agrees and understands that if a threatening or emergency situation should arise, officers may have to abandon assigned duties to properly respond to and address any situation within the scope of Services as defined under this Agreement.

 b.
 “As Needed Guard Services”.
 Client agrees that any request for additional “as needed” security guard services must be made with at least forty-eight (48) hours’ advance notice.
-Contractor cannot guarantee additional “as needed” guard services when requested with less than forty-eight (48) hours’ advance notice.
-If accommodated, Services may be subject to a $2.00 per hour surcharge for each additional scheduled staff member.
+Contractor cannot guarantee additional “as needed” guard service requests, but will make every effort to provide the additional services.
+If accommodated, Services may be provided at time-and-one-half rate for each scheduled staff member.

 c.
 Multiple Officers.
 Client agrees that any request for more than 3 officers at a single location will require at least one of the officers to be a Lead employee.
 The Lead employee is able to function as a line officer however they must also be able to check on the other officers, respond to situations, and issue breaks as necessary.